Interrailing on a Budget: How to Save Money Travelling Europe

 Choose your destinations wisely

 It will surprise no one that a couple of nights in Barcelona is going to set you back a hell of a lot more than a couple of nights in Bratislava.
 Where you choose to visit on your interrailing adventure will pretty much make or break how much you spend.
+Luckily, there are so many different interrail routes to choose from!

 I would recommend choosing places which are less popular with tourists and instead head to ‘up and coming’ destinations like Lichtenstein, Romania, Poland, Serbia and Bulgaria.
 In general, eastern Europe is cheapest and northern Europe is the most expensive.
 Obviously, you can throw in a few pricier cities if you just can’t stay away from Paris but spending the bulk of your time in cheaper countries will save you a lot of money.